ShieldMyFiles/duly-noted/docs/ts/modules/referenceParser.ts.md

 ```

 ## Parse Comment
-Once a comment is found (see @ParseFile above for example) this will parse[ParseFile](../.././ts/modules/referenceParser.ts.md#user-content-parsefile)
+Once a comment is found (see [ParseFile](../.././ts/modules/referenceParser.ts.md#user-content-parsefile) above for example) this will parse
 that commant for anchors.
-It will add those anchors to the @interfaces/IReferenceCollection [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection)
+It will add those anchors to the [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection)
 for the entire project.

 ```typescript